Posted in:

 A site with a long history

-Long before the medieval castle was built on the hill by the Lassnitz river has been in use.
-Remains have been found of buildings and fortifications dating back to 3900 BC.
+It has been in use since the medieval castle was built on the hill by the Lassnitz River.
+Remains of buildings and fortifications dating back to 3900 BC have been found.
 The castle was built in the 1100s and was mentioned for the first time in documents from 1185.
 Since then, the castle has been rebuilt several times before it got the look it has today in the late 1800s.
 From the 12th century until 1803, Burg Deutschlandsberg was the administrative centre for the lands in West Styria that belonged to the Archdiocese of Salzburg.
 The castle has not only been an administrative centre but has also seen combat.
 In 1532, the castle resisted attacks by the Turks (Ottoman Empire).
 Between 1820 and 1932, the castle belonged to the Principality of Liechtenstein (which today owns the medieval castle Riegersburg, only about 1 hour away by car).

 The small town of Deutschlandsberg

 Deutschlandsberg, with its 11,000 inhabitants at the foot of the castle, is a pleasant place to stroll around for 1-2 hours.
-The main street, which also has the finest historic buildings, consists of a mix of shops, banks, and restaurants.
+The main street, which has the finest historic buildings, consists of shops, banks, and restaurants.
 Deutschlandsberg has been a market town since 1280.
-Moreover, it is a good starting point for excursions to the mountains, as the road over the Weinebene mountain pass (the border between Styria and Carinthia) passes just outside the city.
+Moreover, it is a good starting point for mountain excursions, as the road over the Weinebene mountain pass (the border between Styria and Carinthia) passes just outside the city.

 Read more